 The main benefit of an open mortgage is the flexibility it provides.
 You can:

-- Pay off your mortgage in full at any time with no penalties.
+- Pay off your mortgage in full at any time

-- Make extra lump sum payments on your principal.
+- Make extra lump sum payments on your principal

 - Refinance your mortgage whenever you want

-- Switch lenders without early payout charges.
+- Switch lenders without early payout charges

-- Convert to a closed mortgage if you want to lock in a rate.
+- Convert to a closed mortgage if you want to lock in a rate

 This flexibility enables borrowers to take advantage of financial windfalls, sell their homes, or refinance when rates drop without facing hefty fees.
 If utilized wisely, this can save thousands in interest costs over time.
+Always confirm the specific prepayment rules before committing to avoid surprises.

 If you need to break your open mortgage early for any reason, you won’t pay expensive prepayment penalties like a closed mortgage.
 Closed mortgage penalties can be three months of interest or more.

-Peace of Mind
+Peace of mind

 Choosing an open mortgage provides peace of mind that you can sell your home, refinance, or make extra payments at any time that suits your financial needs.
 You aren’t locked in long-term.

-The main disadvantage of this type of mortgage is that their interest rates are typically higher than comparable closed mortgage rates from the same lender over a 5-year term, which can add up to thousands in extra interest costs.
+The main disadvantage of this type of mortgage is that its interest rates are typically higher than comparable closed mortgage rates from the same lender over a 5-year term, which can add up to thousands in extra interest costs.

-Limited Availability
+Limited availability

 Not all lenders offer open mortgages, and when they do, the terms and options may be more restricted than those of closed mortgages from the same lender.